semreik/Dzardongke_Final/docs/CULTURE_CONTENT.md

 ## Content structure

-The content file exports two “decks” (tabs):
+Each deck lives in its own JSON file inside `assets/culture/dz/`:

-- Deck 1: Dzardzongke: Language & Region
+- `deck-1.json`: Dzardzongke: Language & Region
-- Deck 2: Dachang festival
+- `deck-2.json`: Dachang festival

 Each deck has a list of steps.
 A step can be:

 - `text`: a paragraph card
 - `image`: an image with a caption
 - `quiz-single`: a multiple-choice quiz with one correct answer